-As rescuers struggle through debris-choked valleys and survivors in places like Aceh Tamiang walk over piles of felled logs to reach volunteer aid centres, attention has shifted from the storm itself to what made it so deadly.
-Environmental groups and local communities point to years of deforestation, mining, logging, palm oil expansion and large infrastructure projects in the Batang Toru and other river basins, arguing that these activities stripped hillsides of forest, accelerated erosion and turned heavy rain into lethal flash floods.
-In response, Jakarta has opened investigations into at least 12 companies, suspended operations in the Batang Toru basin pending environmental audits, and pledged to revoke permits where violations are proven—while President Prabowo Subianto faces pressure to formally declare a national disaster and to treat this as a turning point for Indonesia’s land-use and climate policy.
+As survivors struggle through debris-choked valleys and 450,000 people remain unable to return home a month later, attention has shifted from the storm itself to what made it so deadly.
+Environmental groups and local communities point to years of deforestation, mining, logging, palm oil expansion and large infrastructure projects in the Batang Toru and other river basins—Sumatra lost 4.4 million hectares of forest between 2001 and 2024—arguing that these activities stripped hillsides of forest, accelerated erosion and turned heavy rain into lethal flash floods.
+In response, Jakarta revoked 22 forestry permits encompassing over one million hectares on December 15, suspended operations of four companies in the Batang Toru basin, and continues to investigate violations.
+Yet President Prabowo Subianto has refused to declare a national disaster despite pressure from 113 civil society organizations, insisting existing regional arrangements are sufficient—a stance critics say reflects Jakarta's slow, inadequate response and reluctance to confront the structural drivers of Indonesia's mounting climate vulnerability.

 Key Indicators